 BI software can benefit wineries in various ways, whether it be real-time analytics, improved productivity for their sales teams, or job creation.
 As technology and the role of data analytics increases, it will be more important for wineries to invest in technology that will help them better understand their businesses.

 Of course, Dimensional Insight can help here.
-Learn more about our products for the beverage alcohol industry, including: DiveTab, Distributor Advisor, Supplier Advisor, and Program Advisor.
-You can also request a demo.
+Learn more about our products for the beverage alcohol industry when you request a demo.